 - the defendant fell ill after having taken out the markers and was physically unable to repay them;

 - the casino intoxicated the defendant with alcohol, thereby compromising his/her judgment when taking out the casino marker;14

 - the defendant's bank records show that the defendant did have sufficient funds to pay the marker at the time he/she took them out;15 and/or

 - the casino knew the defendant had insufficient funds16

 Various defendants in past casino marker cases have challenged whether markers are indeed "checks"17 and argued that NRS 205.130 violates equal protection18 and creates an unconstitutional debtor's prison.
 So far Nevada courts have rejected these positions.

-Yes.
-But Nevada prosecutors may agree to negotiate a payment plan and eventually dismiss the charges, especially if it is the defendant's first offense.
+Incarceration is a penalty for not paying back markers, but Nevada prosecutors may agree to negotiate a payment plan and eventually dismiss the charges.
+This is especially true if it is the defendant's first offense, and the amount of money at issue is low.

 4.1 Penalties for defaulting on Nevada casino markers